ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 Initially, I deliberately ignored the importance of Rachel's speech to her participation in the playgroup so that its emotional and social desirability would become self-apparent through time.
 Quickly it became clear to Rachel that, without speech, she was limited in the extent and level at which she could interact with her peers to create plays.
 In addition, speech became desirable to Rachel because its meaning was transformed from an anxiety-provoking activity that others demanded from her into an enticing and taboo behavior in which only she was forbidden to participate.
 In addition to this particular approach to use of self, the fact that she enjoyed creating plays was motivating for Rachel.
 Peer pressure from her new similar-aged friends also served as a powerful lever for her full participation in the group.

--Michele Shapiro be more likely than other therapists to elicit participation from clients who are otherwise anxious, demoralized, or reluctant to participate in therapy.
+be more likely than other therapists to elicit participation from clients who are otherwise anxious, demoralized, or reluctant to participate in therapy.

 ## Cautions of the Encouraging Mode